jhilpatel06/Capstone_Project_Hack_Wizards/README.md

 - **Advantages over priority queue** :
     - Space complexity :
         - Unlike priority queue implemented using linked list in vector we don't have to waste extra memory for next node while still having the dynamic property of linked list.
+        - also the problem of having fixed space (memory) that is with array is also solved here.
     - Time complexity :
         - Time complexity of priority queue for enqueuing is **O(n)** and dequeueing is **O(1)** which is reverse in case of vector.
         - However since adding tasks may be more frequent than removing tasks in our case on request or after reminder, vector stands as a better option.